me-box/databox/README.md

 ## Development

-To develop for the Databox platform.
+To develop on the platform and core components you can run

+	./startDatabox.sh dev

+This will copy all the code needed to your local machine and build you a local set of docker image.
 Add you code into a directory with a databox manifest and docker file.
 Then add a reference to it in docker-compose-dev-local-images.yaml your image will then be built along with the platform.

 To install your app you will need to upload the manifest to the local app store on http://127.0.0.1:8181 then it will be visible in the UI.